edgedb/edgedb/docs/reference/ddl/migrations.rst

 Description
 -----------

-``START MIGRATION`` defines a migration of the schema to a new state.
-The target schema state is described using :ref:`SDL <ref_eql_sdl>` and describes the entire schema.
-This is important to remember when creating a migration to add a few more things to an existing schema as all the existing schema objects and the new ones must be included in the ``START MIGRATION`` command.
+The command ``start migration`` defines a migration of the schema to a new state.
+The target schema state is described using :ref:`SDL
+<ref_eql_sdl>` and describes the entire schema.
+This is important to
+remember when creating a migration to add a few more things to an existing schema as all the existing schema objects and the new ones must be included in the ``start migration`` command.
 Objects that aren't included in the command will be removed from the new schema (which may result in data loss).

-The ``START MIGRATION`` command also starts a transaction block if not inside a transaction already.
+This command also starts a transaction block if not inside a transaction already.

 While inside a migration block, all issued EdgeQL statements are not executed immediately and are instead recorded to be part of the migration script.
 Aside from normal EdgeQL commands the following special migration commands are
 available:

-* :eql:stmt:`DESCRIBE CURRENT MIGRATION` -- return a list of statements currently recorded as part of the migration;
+* :eql:stmt:`describe current migration` -- return a list of statements currently recorded as part of the migration;

-* :eql:stmt:`POPULATE MIGRATION` -- auto-populate the migration with
+* :eql:stmt:`populate migration` -- auto-populate the migration with
   system-generated DDL statements to achieve the target schema state;

-* :eql:stmt:`ABORT MIGRATION` -- abort the migration block and discard the migration;
+* :eql:stmt:`abort migration` -- abort the migration block and discard the migration;

-* :eql:stmt:`COMMIT MIGRATION` -- commit the migration by executing the migration script statements and recording the migration into the system migration log.
+* :eql:stmt:`commit migration` -- commit the migration by executing the migration script statements and recording the migration into the system migration log.